giovixo/cta_simulator/GRB080916/README.md

 # CTA simulations of GRB 080916

-* The event list of GRB 080916 has been simulated with ctools.
+* The event list of GRB 080916 has been simulated with ctoolsv1.5.2.
 * The input light curve and spectrum are taken from the Thomas Gasparetto's GRB database.
 * The light curve is provided as a fits file and the spectrum as an ASCII file.